aeternity/aepp-sdk-js/docs/guides/batch-requests.md

-# Making a sequence of requests in efficient way
+# Batch transactions

 ## Introduction
 In some cases, aepp developer may need to send a set of transactions at once.
-SDK has some optimizations for this but it also requires additional effort by developer.
-Here we will consider specific cases with suggestions on how to proceed with them.
+The SDK provides optimizations for this scenario but it also requires additional effort by the developer.
+This guide covers specific cases with suggestions on how to proceed with them to produce a sequence of requests in an efficient way.

 ## Multiple spend transactions
 Obviously, multiple spends may be done like: